yashprakash13/honeysuckle-web/README.md

 ## Features

-HBEG now has a database spanning more than 200K+ stories, and is regularly updated with new stories that pop up on sites.
+HBEG now has a database spanning more than 1M+ stories, and is regularly updated with new ones that pop up on sites.
 The current list of features include:

 * Use the search engine to find stories from fanfiction.net and archiveofourown.org